infinyon/fluvio-docs/news/this-week-in-fluvio-0056.md

 This is a big step towards our vision for a composable unified stateful stream processing platform.

 ## Developer experience improvements
-We have been working on running our coure stream processor at the edge to support ARM based sensors with limited memory and we brought back the raspberry pi out of our shelves and working on a demo.
+We have been working on running our core stream processor at the edge to support ARM based sensors with limited memory and we brought back the raspberry pi out of our shelves and working on a demo.

 We are also working on lean implementations of our runtime and control plane to build the foundations to support issues of data privacy and data sovereignty with hybrid deployment patterns.